 Some examples of excessive hardship may include:

-- Someone who has lost their job and has no means to pay rent (tenant) or mortgage (lessor)
+- Someone who has lost their job and has no means to pay rent (tenant) or mortgage (property owner or landlord)

 - A person who is forced to relocate to another location for work